 How to Replace and Adjust Your Sway Bar

-While it’s uncommon for a sway bar to fail, the bushings often wear out.
-Even if you’re just replacing the bushings, you’ll need to remove the entire sway bar.
+While it’s uncommon for a sway bar to fail, the bushings and end links often wear out.
+Even if you’re just replacing these, you’ll need to remove the entire bar.

-The exact steps vary by vehicle, but it’s not as hard as you might think as long as you have the proper tools and equipment.
-To make the job easier you’ll need:
+The exact steps vary by vehicle, but it’s not as hard as you might think as long as you have a quality mechanic’s tool set and some other equipment.
+To make the job easy you’ll want to have:

-From there, remove the bolts connecting the sway bar to the sway bar links.
-After this, you can move to the bolts holding the sway bar bushings to your vehicle’s frame.
+From there, remove the bolts connected bar to the end links.
+After this, you can move to the bolts holding the bushings to your vehicle’s frame.

-Once you have removed both sets of bolts, try to pry the sway bar from the housing gently.
-Often the sway bar will hit various components before you can thoroughly remove it.
+Once you have removed both sets of bolts, try to pry the bar from the housing gently.
+Often it will hit various components before you can thoroughly remove it.

 Remove one side at a time and pull the sway bar out of the wheel well.
-Since the sway bar is typically u-shaped, you won’t be able to pull it straight out.
+Since it is typically u-shaped, you won’t be able to pull it straight out.

-After successfully removing the sway bar, you can replace the bushings or simply replace the entire sway bar.
+After successfully removing it, you can replace the bushings or the entire unit.

-From there, reinstall the sway bar following the same steps.
-It might take some work to get the sway bar back into place, but if you got the old sway bar out that way, the new one will fit right in.
+From there, you can reinstall by following the same steps.
+It might take some work to get everything back into place, but if you got the old one out that way, the new one will fit right in.

 Adjusting a Splined Sway Bar

-While most sway bars aren’t easy to adjust, splined sway bars are quite the opposite.
-All you need to do is spin the sway bar one way or the other to shift it over.
-The farther you shift the sway bar, the more it’ll affect how your vehicle can handle turning in that direction.
+While traditional types aren’t easy to adjust, splined sway bars are quite the opposite.
+All you need to do is spin the bar one way or the other to shift it over.
+The farther you shift it, the more it’ll affect how your vehicle can handle turning in that direction.

 However, the tradeoff is that it won’t prevent rolling in the other direction as effectively.
 It’s perfect for vehicles that are constantly turning in the same direction on the track.